 38% of swimmers reported missing training at one point or another due to shoulder injury.
 22% had injuries that lasted longer than two weeks.
 Injury rates ranged from 0.2 to 0.3 per 1000 km.

 While an injury rate of 0.2 to 0.3 may seem low, the study notes:

 “…a squad of 20 swimmers that trains 50km each week may sustain five SIP [injuries causing missed training time] and three SSI events [injuries causing pain lasting longer than two weeks] during a 16-week training phase.”

-No matter how you dice it up those injuries can cause some serious havoc on a team’s program.
+No matter how you dice it up, those injuries can cause serious havoc on a team’s program.